-WHEREAS, The death on October 16, 2011, of Mrs. Donna Davis, school administrative secretary at Takoma Park Middle School, has deeply saddened the staff, students, and members of the Board of Education; and community members; now therefore be it
+WHEREAS, The death on October 16, 2011, of Mrs. Donna Davis, school administrative secretary at Takoma Park Middle School, has deeply saddened the staff, students, and members of the Board of Education; and

 WHEREAS, During the 11.7 years Mrs. Davis had worked for Montgomery County Public Schools, she demonstrated her professionalism as she managed the office staff with efficiency and patience; and